Haathi Mere Saathi (1971 film): Development

-Javed Akhtar on being questioned as to how the film came about, said "One day, he Rajesh Khanna went to Salimsaab and said that Mr. Devar had given him a huge signing amount with which he could complete the payment for his bungalow Aashirwad.
+Javed Akhtar on being questioned as to how the film came about, said "One day, he Rajesh Khanna went to Salim-saab and said that Mr. Devar had given him a huge signing amount with which he could complete the payment for his bungalow Aashirwad.
 But the film was a remake of Deiva Cheyal and the script of the original was far from being satisfactory.
 He told us that if we could set right the script, he would make sure we got both money and credit.
 "I can't do such a terrible script," he said.
 "And I can't leave it because I need the money!'".

 Box office

 Made at the peak of Khanna's career, Haathi Mere Saathi was a blockbuster and the highest-grossing Indian film of 1971.
 It is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits.
 In India, its net income was ₹35 million and its total domestic gross was ₹70 million, equivalent to (₹3.65 billion) with inflation.
 (Note: Haathi Mere Saathi: